tjddus9597/STML-CVPR22/README.md

 2. Extract the tgz or zip file into `./data/` (Exceptionally, for Cars-196, put the files in a `./data/cars196`)

-## Training Target Embedding Network
+## Training Embedding Network

 ### CUB-200-2011 (Unsupervised)

-- Train a target embedding network with GoogLeNet (d=512) using STML
+- Train an embedding network with GoogLeNet (d=512) using STML

 ```bash
 python3 code/main.py --gpu-id 0 \